-We will stop in SANT SADURNÍ D’ANOIA, where in their fields the most international Catalan product is obtained: the Cava.
-Here you will discover the origins of this sparkling wine - equivalent to the French champagne - in an entertaining journey through the history and culture of the town.
+You will enter in this idyllic spot with the local train while our guide explains you the features of the area and the importance of its wines.
+We will stop in Sant Sadurní D’anoia.
+It is in these fields where the most international Catalan product is obtained: the Cava.
+You will discover the origins of this sparkling wine in an entertaining journey through the history and culture of the town.

-A short walking tour through the center of Sant Sadurní ends to show the importance of Cava in the historical development of the area - there are more than 80 local producers spread over the streets -.
-The boom in wine production in the late nineteenth century is reflected in the beautiful modernist facades of the buildings from the center of the town.
+A short walking tour through the center of Sant Sadurní ends to show the importance of Cava in the historical development of the area.
+There are more than 80 local producers spread over the streets the boom in wine production in the late nineteenth century is reflected in the beautiful modernist facades of the buildings from the center of the town.

 There are artists, there are geniuses, there are peculiar characters, controversial, even bizarre and then there is: Salvador Dalí.
 This artist left the world without words and he keeps doing it after his death.Posted on miércoles 3rd enero, 2018

 The Romans arrived at what is now Tarragona at the beginning of the Second Punic war (218 BC), when Gneu Corneli Escipio, to strengthen the new Roman domination from Empúries to the Ebro River, attacked a Carthaginian camp located at the edge of an Iberian town called Kese, in the lower part of the current …Posted on jueves 21st diciembre, 2017

 The Costa Brava owes its name to “Wild Coast”.
 Its nature, climate, history, the picturesqueness of its ports and some towns have a worldwide reputation.
 This coastline is a sum of sensations that will surprise you, from Blanes to Portbou, the nature has a prominent role in this territory it houses the Cap de Creus …Posted on martes 19th diciembre, 2017